Kelly Lytle Hernández on the 1910 Mexican Revolution

 But he also is willing to fight.
 He goes down into Mexico several times and he leads several of the raids.
 He’s actually killed in a raid in 1910, in the early phases of the Mexican Revolution.
 Tactically, my editor always said, “I think you’re in love with Práxedis Guerrero.”
 And I said, “I think you might be right.
 I think you’re totally right.”
 I loved his blend of both writer and fighter, of action and ideas.
 For me, we can bring all those tactics together, that’s where the power is.

-Nancy Raquel Mirabal: Oh, yes, we fall in love with our subjects, don’t we?
-I was going to ask a question about the history, just to amplify that there’s also — What role do you think the U.S. Mexico War played in this, and the Treaty of Guadalupe Hidalgo?
-Because in many ways, the magonistas are almost fighting against those events that take place.
+Mirabal: Oh, yes, we fall in love with our subjects, don’t we?
+What role do you think the U.S. Mexico War played in this, and the Treaty of Guadalupe Hidalgo?
+In many ways, the magonistas are almost fighting against those events that take place.
 And how the Treaty of Guadalupe Hidalgo gives a third of what we know is the United States — not gives, but takes, seizes — those territories, then the question of land rights and so forth.
 It just seems that in many ways the Mexican Revolution is still dealing, still reckoning with what had taken place during that time.

-Nancy Raquel Mirabal: Yeah, there’s a great question about women in the movement and the role of Benito Juarez there.
+Mirabal: Yeah, there’s a great question about women in the movement and the role of Benito Juarez there.
 So, I want to give some time for that as well.
 But yes, I don’t know if people know this, but you’ve written other monographs, really award-winning monographs, City of Inmates, Migra!.
-So, just give an opportunity to kind of expand your research and your work on immigration with this book that you have just written.
+Can you expand upon your research and your work on immigration with this book that you have just written?

 That’s my first book, Migra!.
 It tells a story of the rise of the U.S. border patrol and that form of racialized policing.
 I wrote that book because I grew up on the border in San Diego, California.
 I grew up watching the border patrol police our communities in the 1980s, before Operation Hold the Line.
 They’d come into our schools, our buses, our transit stations, and they’d snatch people up and take them away.
 I’m not from an immigrant family, but that terrified me, watching that happen.
 As I grew up I experienced, as a Black child, the War on Drugs, when they were coming into our schools and sitting us on curbs, arresting people after 10 p.m.
 I saw a lot of similarities to what was happening to Mexican immigrants and what was happening to us Black youth, and nobody was talking about what the intersections might be.
 So, I’ve really spent the last 30 years trying to figure out what are the origins and intersections of anti-Blackness and anti-immigrant activity in the United States.
 Migra! was my first investigation into all of that — how is it that the boys in blue could come for us and the boys in green went for them, and what is the relationship between all of that?